vp817/RakNetProtocolDoc/README.md

 The AckQueue and NackQueue are used to keep track of which datagrams have been acknowledged and which have not.
 The AckQueue stores a list of datagram sequence numbers that have been successfully acknowledged, while the NackQueue stores a list of datagram sequence numbers that have not been acknowledged and need to be retransmitted.
 When a datagram is received with a sequence number that has already been acknowledged, it can be discarded.

 ### PacketPair
-PacketPair is a technique used by RakNet to improve the efficiency of datagram retransmissions.
+PacketPair is used to improve the efficiency of datagram retransmissions.
 When a datagram is acknowledged, RakNet sends the next datagram in the sequence as well.
 This allows the receiver to begin processing the next datagram immediately, reducing latency and improving throughput.

 ### ContinuousSend
-ContinuousSend is a feature of RakNet that allows datagrams to be sent continuously without waiting for acknowledgement.
-This can improve performance in some cases, but can also lead to packet loss and retransmissions, since the sender does not wait for feedback before sending the next datagram.
+ContinuousSend allows datagrams to be sent continuously without waiting for acknowledgement.
+This can improve performance in some cases, but can also lead to packet loss and retransmissions, since the sender does not wait for acknowledgement before sending the next datagram.

 ### Reassembly
-RakNet uses a reassembly mechanism to reconstruct segmented datagrams that may be received out of order.
+Mechanism to reconstruct segmented datagrams.
 When a datagram is segmented, each segment is assigned a unique identifier.
-When the receiver receives a segment, it is buffered until all segments with the same identifier have been received.
+When the receiver receives a segment, it is buffered until all segments with the same identifier have been received(maximum number is `uint16` limit and if reached set the value back to zerk).
 Once all segments have been received, they are reassembled into the original datagram.

 ### Flow Control
-Flow Control is a RakNet mechanism used to manage the rate of data transmission between sender and receiver.
+Mechanism used to manage the rate of data transmission between sender and receiver.
 It ensures that the receiver can handle the incoming data at a pace it can process, preventing overwhelming or overflowing the receiver's buffer.
 Flow control helps maintain a balance between the sender's transmission speed and the receiver's processing capability, optimizing the overall efficiency and stability of the communication.

-### Congestion Manager
-congestion manager holds congestion control, checking for skipped range numbers to send nacks, and other things.

-TODO: add the doc

 ### Congestion Control
-Congestion control is a RakNet technique used to prevent network congestion by balancing data transmission rates.
+Congestion control is used to prevent network congestion by balancing data transmission rates.
 Techniques like TCP congestion control, packet dropping, rate limiting, traffic shaping, QoS, and load balancing are used.
 These techniques ensure reliable data delivery and efficient transmission in RakNet.

 ### Segment
-Segmentation in RakNet enhances data delivery by dividing large messages into smaller segments.
-These segments, with headers indicating position and size, ensure successful reassembly on the receiver's end.
-By comparing the buffer size to the Maximum Transmission Unit (MTU) size, if the buffer exceeds the MTU, it is split into segments for transmission.
-This mechanism in RakNet prevents data loss, manages large payloads, and guarantees reliable transmission in networked applications.
+Segmentation is used in RakNet to ensure data delivery if exceeds the number required by dividing large messages into smaller segments.
+These segments, with headers indicating position and size to ensure successful reassembly on the receiver's end if done correctly.
+This mechanism prevents data loss, manages large payloads, and guarantees reliable transmission in networked applications.

-### B
-"B" represents the link capacity or the maximum amount of data that can be transmitted per second over the network link.
-The link capacity is determined by multiple factors, including the network infrastructure, the network configuration, and the available resources.
-By using a float value, the network capacity can be represented more accurately and precisely, enabling better utilization of the available resources.

-### AS
-"AS" represents the data arrival rate, which is the rate at which the data is generated and sent by the sender.
-The use of a float value allows for more precise representation of the arrival rate, which can vary based on the application requirements and the network conditions.
-By comparing the arrival rate with the link capacity, the sender can determine the amount of data that can be sent over the network link without causing congestion or degradation of performance.

 ### Capsule Size
 To determine the size of the capsule, you can follow these steps:
 1. Increment the byte by 1 step to represent the reliability.
-2. Increment the byte by 2 steps to accommodate the size of the buffer.
+2. Increment the byte by 2 steps to represent the size of the buffer.
 3. If the reliability is any type of reliable, increment the byte by 3 steps to represent the `reliableCapsuleIndex`.
 4. If the reliability is sequenced, increment the byte by 3 steps to represent the `sequencedCapsuleIndex`.
 5. If the reliability is sequenced and arranged increment the byte by 3 steps for the `arrangedCapsuleIndex`, and then by 1 step for the `arrangementChannel`.